-Search Marketing Services
+Search Marketing Services and Other

-Advertisers pay us additional fees for services such as campaign management and natural search engine optimization.
+Advertisers pay us additional fees for services such as campaign management.
 Advertisers generally pay us on a click-through basis, although in certain cases we receive a fixed fee for delivery of these services.
 In some cases we also deliver banner campaigns for select advertisers.
-We may also charge initial set-up, account, service or inclusion fees as part of our services.